arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 calcium concentration, :math:`c(t)`.
 There are two stable states at :math:`\rho=0` (DOWN) and :math:`\rho=1` (UP), while :math:`\rho=\rho^\ast=0.5` represents a third unstable state between the two stable states.
-The calcium concentration dynamics are represented by a simplified model which ueses a linear sum of individual calcium transients elicited by trains of pre- and postsynaptic action potentials:
+The calcium concentration dynamics are represented by a simplified model which uses a linear sum of individual calcium transients elicited by trains of pre- and postsynaptic action potentials:

 .. math::